knewyousir/webFEF-session-9/README.md

 ## 1.1.
 Homework

-Continue on your final projects.
+* Continue on your final projects
+* Add additional content to the page from the New York Times

 Top of the page